 Employers' Liability Insurance for Event Hosts

 Employers' liability insurance (EL) is a legal requirement for any employer in the UK.
-If you have people working for you — paid or unpaid — you almost certainly need it.
-This catches many small event hosts off guard: if you have friends helping set up tables, a family member managing the door, or community volunteers helping with parking, they may count as employees for insurance purposes.
+If you have people working for you, paid or unpaid, you almost certainly need it.
+This catches many small craft fair hosts off guard: if you have friends helping set up tables for your fair, a family member managing the door, or community volunteers helping with parking, they may count as employees for insurance purposes.
+The same question applies to stallholders who bring a helper to mind their market stall.
 The cover is affordable and straightforward to arrange, but failing to have it when required is a criminal offence.

 Key Point

-If anyone — paid or unpaid — is helping you run your event under your direction, you almost certainly need employers' liability insurance.
+If anyone, paid or unpaid, is helping you run your event or your stall under your direction, you almost certainly need employers' liability insurance.
 It is a legal requirement, not optional, and covers injuries to people working for you.

 Employers' liability insurance covers claims made by people working for you who are injured or become ill as a result of their work.
 If a volunteer trips while setting up stalls and breaks their wrist, or a helper injures their back carrying tables, EL insurance covers the cost of the claim.